 In addition to the more influential providers, there are many smaller blacklists.
 Most of them, however, are unlikely to have a lot of impact on major ISPs and won't cause bounces or other delivery issues.

 How do blacklists know when to list an IP or domain?

-All blacklist providers use a variety of ways to measure whether or not mail is wanted or unsolicited, but most include using some combination of spam traps and feedback loops.
-Spam traps are fake or old email addresses that have been re-purposed to see if anyone sends to them.
+All providers use a variety of ways to measure whether or not mail is wanted or unsolicited, but most include using some combination of spam traps and feedback loops.
+Spam traps are fake or old email addresses that have been re-purposed to see if anyone sends it to them.
 If they do, then the owners of those spam trap addresses know that the domain or IP sending mail to that address is sending unsolicited mail.
 Find out a lot more about spam traps here.

 Feedback loops, otherwise simply known as recipient responses to email messages is another way that you can end up blacklisted.
-If there are too many direct abuse complaints (people mark your mail as spam or use other channels to report unwanted mail) then blacklist providers suspect unwanted mail and blacklist domains or IPs associated with that mail, and sometimes even mail that looks similar in nature.
+If there are too many direct abuse complaints (people mark your mail as spam or use other channels to report unwanted mail) then blacklist providers suspect unwanted mail and domains or IPs associated with that mail, and sometimes even mail that looks similar in nature.